SkillsFundingAgency/DC-Tools/PreCommit/README.md

 &#42; pre-commit

 ### Application Insights
-If using application insights ensure the InstrumentationKey node is removed from the InstrumentationKey.config file (it will be detected by the script).
+If using application insights ensure the InstrumentationKey node is removed from the InstrumentationKey.config and html view files (it will be detected by the script).
 Instead, populate the key in a suitable location within the application, storing the value in a PrivateSettings.config.

 #### MVC Application Example